nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/nearby-friends/index.md

 - APl design
 - Data model

 In other chapters, we usually discuss API design and data model before the high-level design.
 However, for this problem, the communication protocol between client and server might not be a straightforward HTTP protocol, as we need to push location data to allfriends.
-Without understanding the high-level design, its difficult to know what the APls look like.
+Without understanding the high-level design, its difficult to know what the APIs look like.
 Therefore, we discuss the high-level design first.

 ### High-level design